Final Four 2019: Predictions and previews of the key matchups | NCAA.com

-We may not have some of the traditional powerhouses in this weekend's Final Four, but there is plenty to look forward to.
+The 2019 Final Four might be missing a few traditional powerhouses, but there is plenty to look forward to.

 Let's predict and break down both games.